dgomes/python-electricity/README.md

 # python-electricity
 Tariff Periods for electricity billing

+## Available Operators:

+* Portugal
+  * EDP
+  * Galp

 ## Status

-Currently only support Portuguese operators EDP and Galp.
+Currently only Portuguese operators EDP and Galp are available with all the ERSE plans.

 ## Pull Requests